apsy3677/Study/DS-2025/Meta_Additional_Behavioral_Stories.md

 **Task**: "The original three-month project scope expanded to include static analysis tools, synthesis products, and eventually became a company-wide licensing platform initiative spanning 18 months."

 **Action**: "Instead of viewing the scope expansion as project creep, I embraced Meta's 'Focus on Long-term Impact' principle.
 I worked with leadership to restructure the project as a platform initiative with dedicated resources.
-I established a working group with representatives from each product team and created a modular architecture that could accommodate different licensing models.
+I establihed a working group with representatives from each product team and created a modular architecture that could accommodate different licensing models.
 Rather than trying to solve everything at once, we implemented a phased rollout that delivered value incrementally."

 **Result**: "The expanded project became Synopsys's unified licensing platform, improving license utilization by an average of 35% across all products and reducing customer licensing complexity significantly.
 The platform approach enabled faster feature development for all product teams and became a competitive advantage in enterprise sales.
 What started as a single-product enhancement became a company-wide strategic asset."